 As a result, fertilisers will promote faster growth and help them recover quickly from seasonal diseases.

 The majority of plant fertilisers contain three major plant nutrients:

-- Nitrogen (N): offering plants green, healthy and leafy growth.
+- Nitrogen (N): Offer plants green, healthy, and leafy growth.

 - Phosphorus (P): boosts root growth and healthy shoot growth.